Kate and Corey

 Kate and Corey are a Singer/Songwriter and Roots Rock band from Atlanta, Georgia.
 The band consists of Kate Coleman on vocals and guitar and Corey Coleman on vocals and guitar.

 In 2011, they independently released their debut album, "You're Gonna Like Us".

 In 2015, they released their first full band recording, the EP "Somewhere Else Tonight".

 History

 Kate and Corey was started in 2010 in Buffalo, New York.

 They began dating and decided to quit their respective bands to pursue music together.

 At first they performed on the streets of Buffalo, New York and quickly progressed into bars, restaurants and eventually concert venues.

 In 2012 they competed in the 31st Annual Texaco Country Showdown, the longest-running talent competition in the nation.
-They won the local (Olean, NY), New York State, and Northeastern Regional portions in the competition, and were one of the 5 finalists in the nationally televised final competition at the Ryman Auditorium in Nashville, TN, an honor previously shared by Garth Brooks, Martina McBride, Sarah Evans, Miranda Lambert, Brad Paisley, Neal McCoy, and Billy Ray Cyrus.
+They won the local (Olean, NY), New York State, and Northeastern Regional portions in the competition, and were one of the 5 finalists in the nationally televised final competition at the Ryman Auditorium in Nashville, TN, an honor previously shared by Garth Brooks, Martina McBride, Sara Evans, Miranda Lambert, Brad Paisley, Neal McCoy, and Billy Ray Cyrus.
 The event was hosted by Jewel.

 In 2012 they relocated to Atlanta, Georgia and quickly began gaining a following in the Southeast.